Friday, 7 April 2023

 Ranking: 215

-+Of all the many people connected with the series I ever met at DW conventions, Anthony Ainley was easily the nicest and most likeable.
+POSITIVES + Of all the many people connected with the series I ever met at Dr Who conventions as an often overwhelmed seven year old, Anthony Ainley was easily the nicest and most likeable.
+I adored him: he always had time, he was always funny, he stepped into character so effortlessly and always went the extra mile to treat you as a person, even at events when there was a conveyor belt of fans waiting for autographs. even when there was a long queue.
 He was one of the best actors the show ever had too, with a subtlety and class even when the scripts insisted on turning his Master into a pantomime villain.
-A lot of fans laugh at his portrayal in this story but the disguise fooled everyone I watched it with the first time and probably me too had I not already read the novel, even if I still don’t have a clue as to why he was disguised as a large Chinese mystic at all.
-I love it when he gets the chance to prove that The Master is just a part and he can do so much more.
+A lot of fans laugh at his portrayal in this story but the disguise fooled everyone I watched it with the first time and probably me too had I not already read the novel.
+I love it when he gets the chance to prove that The Master is just a part and he can do so much more with the role and, by virtue of being another character altogether initially, we see The Master doing things in this story he’s never done before.
+He deserved more stories like this one.

 No comments: